 Employment Outlook and Salary Information

-Broadcast and sound engineering technicians earned a median annual salary of $41,780 as of May 2015, according to the U.S Bureau of Labor Statistics (BLS, www.bls.gov).
-The BLS also reported that, from 2014-2024, broadcast and sound engineering technicians were expected to see a 7% growth rate in employment.
+Broadcast and sound engineering technicians earned a median annual salary of $45,510 as of May 2019, according to the U.S Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS also reports that, from 2018-2028, broadcast and sound engineering technicians are expected to see a 8% growth rate in employment.

 The majority of employers in the television, broadcast and media industries do not require that audio engineers gain certification or licensure.
 However, some organizations do offer certification programs, and those credentials can add a boost to resumes in a competitive job market.
 The Society of Broadcast Engineers offers certification examinations for audio engineers at different academic levels.
 The certification exams are designed to make sure recipients meet professional industry standards and are familiar with the basic duties of audio engineers.